tchakabam/browserstack-select/README.md

 Put `any` where you want all possibilies.

-**Trim spaces for all values that have spaces!**
+**How do we deal with multi-word names?
+Trim spaces for all values that have spaces!**

 For example `OS X` -> `OSX`, `Mountain Lion` -> `MountainLion`, `Motorolla Razor` -> `MotorollaRazor` etc ...

-***We expecte a file `browserstack.options.json` containing config source data in the working directory.
+***We expect a file `browserstack.options.json` containing config source data in the working directory.
 It's up to you to put that there when it will be needed.***

+**Source data can be retrieved from BrowserStack API with a command like:**

+`curl -u "USERNAME:PASSWORD" https://www.browserstack.com/automate/browsers.json > browserstack.options.json`

-**Adding up configurations**
+**Adding up configurations:**

 You can add up several configuration sets.
 One set consisting of: `<os> <os_version> <browser> <browser_version> <device>`, further abreviated as `<set>`:

 `browserstack-select <set> + <set> + ...` will add up results of each set selected.

-Source data can be retrieved from BrowserStack API with a command like:

-`curl -u "USERNAME:PASSWORD" https://www.browserstack.com/automate/browsers.json > browserstack.options.json`

 ## Example